psu13/mutable-hakyll/draft/quantum.md

 This rule, it turns out, is the [most important rule in Quantum Mechanics](https://youtu.be/Ei8CFin00PY?t=37m58s) and is famously called the _superposition principle_.
+You will also see states that are written down this way called _superposition states_.
+But, this terminology is more magic sounding than it needs to be.
-The fact that this works is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation).
+This is is just a linear combination of two states, and the fact that you always get another state is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation).
 Linearity plays a big role in the eventual measurement puzzle, so store that away in our memory for later.

 ### Inner Products